-To encourage alignment with shareholder interests, the Company adopted mandatory shareholding requirements, requiring Directors and executives to purchase a multiple of their fee/base salary in Ansell shares over a 10-year period.
-The current requirement is 3 x base salary for the CEO, 1 x base salary for the Executive Leadership Team (ELT) and 2 x annual Director's fee for Non-executive Directors.
+To encourage alignment with shareholder interests, the Company adopted mandatory shareholding requirements, requiring Directors and executives to purchase a multiple of their fee/base salary in Ansell shares over a specified period.
+The current requirement is 3 x base salary for the CEO and 1 x base salary for the Executive Leadership Team (ELT) over a 6 year period, and 2 x annual Director's fee for Non-executive Directors over a 10 year period.

 Ansell has developed a mechanism to enable Directors and executives to regularly purchase Ansell shares, known as the Voluntary Share Purchase Plan (VSPP).
 While optional, the VSPP facilitates compliance with the Share Purchasing Policy, while complying with the Securities Trading Policy, Corporations Act and ASX listing rules.
-Under the VSPP, a pre-agreed amount of Ansell shares (by value) are purchased on-market (at no discount) on behalf of the participants, but are subject to a restriction on dealing until the executive/ Director ceases to hold office.
+Under the VSPP, a pre-agreed amount of Ansell shares (by % value of director fees/base salary) are purchased on-market (at no discount) on behalf of the participants but are subject to a restriction on dealing until the executive/ Director ceases to hold office.